-If homocysteine levels are too high or too low, your metabolic dietitian will advise you appropriately on changes to make.
-A number of factors cause blood homocysteine levels to increase or decrease outside of the target range.
+If Phe levels are too high or too low, your metabolic dietitian will advise you appropriately on changes to make.
+A number of factors cause blood Phe levels to increase or decrease outside of the target range.

-Homocysteine levels may increase when:
+Phe levels may increase when:

-- Methionine intake (exchanges) is too high. - Intake of synthetic protein is too low which causes the body to break down its own muscle tissue for nutrients.
-This releases methionine and homocysteine into the blood. - A child's rate of growth has slowed meaning less methionine (exchanges) is being used to build new proteins. - Illness, vaccinations and teething may make it difficult to eat or take the synthetic protein.
-This can cause higher methionine and homocysteine levels from the breakdown of the body's own muscle tissue.
+- Phe intake (exchanges) is too high - Intake of synthetic protein is too low which causes the body to break down its own muscle tissue for nutrients.
+This releases Phe into the blood - A child's rate of growth has slowed meaning less Phe (exchanges) is being used to build new proteins - Illness, vaccinations and teething may make it difficult to eat or take the synthetic protein.